 Full details of signage have not been provided, but there will be site signage at the principal entry point on the northern side of the site.
 We would suggest that appropriate wayfinding signage is provided at the site entrances (off pedestrian pathways from surrounding streets on the east and west side, the main site entrances on the north side and also at the car park).
 Linemarking signage to the car park will be required, to designate spaces, as well as the emergency point to avoid ambiguity and guide users.
 Directional signage at key junctions should be used to guide users around and through the site, including off the car park, at the principal site entrance and at the amenities building.
 This will concentrate pedestrian movements, limited unwanted access and reduce any excuse making behaviours and any ambiguity of space.
-Details of any public hours of operation (and similar) for the amenities should be provided at the site, as well as emergency/maintenance contact details.
-Signage should be used to indicate any restricted areas (such as waste storage rooms).
+Details of any public hours of operation (and similar) for the amenities should be used to indicate any restricted areas (such as waste storage rooms).